What is Lead Poisoning?

 How to treat lead poisoning: Can lead poisoning be cured?

 Lead poisoning can be treated with chelating drugs.
-Some chelators are given by mouth and others are administered by injection.
+Some chelators are given by mouth, and others are administered by injection.
 Chelators bind to lead, forming a compound that can be excreted from the body.
-This results in the gradual elimination of lead by the kidneys and decreased blood lead levels.
-Use of chelators is recommended based on blood lead levels and symptoms.
+This results in the gradual elimination of lead by the kidneys and decreased blood lead concentrations.
+Use of chelators is recommended based on blood lead concentrations and symptoms.
 There are no controlled studies proving that chelators “cure” toxicity already caused by lead.
 The best way to prevent lead poisoning is to eliminate exposure to lead as much as possible.

 What should I do if I suspect lead exposure?